anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 27 fill here ---
 We used in total 13 credits.
 The most expensive thing for our project was storage of our docker images.
 Working in the cloud was efficient because you are not dependent on allocating your local ressources for different operations.
 This allowed us to continue working efficiently even when performing computationally heavy work, as this was happening in the cloud instead of our personal computers.
+Working in the cloud adds another layer of complexity to development.
+It does take a little time to setup and managing the permissions and users can also become cumbersome.
+When that is all said and done it does have many very useful tools and allows us to work with models and data that is not nearly feasible to work with on a personal laptop

 ### Question 28